nattadasu/FileBot/README.md

   include it on its group index, or fixing it when it's incorrect.
 * `releasesource.groovy` to handle additional release source when FileBot does not include it on its source index, or fixing it when it's incorrect.
+* `season.groovy` to handle season name, additional information, etc.
+* `r18_checker.groovy` to handle NSFW/LGBTQ+ tags, genres, etc. to be appended on the file name.
+You can modify the list on the script to include your own tags, or add ID of the title to be excluded from the list.
+* `filespec.groovy` to add additional information to the file name, such as resolution, codec, etc., and especially CRC32 hash for verification and dupes handling when a release group uploads new version of the same episode.

 You can refer to `compiled/` directory to check logics that FileBot will use.